 Martin had a run-in with the police in October 1914, soon after the outbreak of World War 1.
 He was charged with driving on the wrong side of the road in St Kilda and, in his defence, he claimed that he had a soldier in the car.
 Did Martin consider that his act of transporting a soldier in support of the war effort somehow over-rode the law of the land?
 He was fined 10 shillings for this incident.
 Martin used a similar "soldier in the car" defence a few years later in a spectacular police chase from South Yarra to North Carlton in May 1917.
 He had been involved in a minor traffic accident, but he refused to give his name and address to the police, as required by law.
 The car took off at speed, with a soldier and a civil servant in the back seat, and the police constable clinging on for dear life.
 When Martin arrived back in North Carlton, he remonstrated with the police constable and threated to sue him because he had implied that he was drunk.
 The case was heard in Prahran Court in June 1917 and Martin was let off the car accident charge, then faced the charged of failing to give his name and address.
 He pleaded guilty under provocation, claiming he was "not conversant with the law", and was fined £7 and 10 shillings, with 1 shilling costs.
 The court noted that Shelley had two prior convictions for driving at excessive speeds.
 One of his passengers, Richie Lindsay Connard, was found guilty of "having obstructed Constable Rice in the execution of his duty" and was fined £1.
 6,7

-A few months before the police chase, Martin Shelley had a daughter, Dorothy Ivy, born to Ivy Rose Wells on 6 March 1917, though their marriage was not registered until 1922.
-They went on to have four other children and, with a growing family and demand for larger business premises, Martin purchased a double block of land further north in 1920.
+A few months before the police chase, Martin Shelley had a daughter, Dorothy Ivy, born to Ivy Rose Wells on 6 March 1917.
+They went on to have four other children and they were finally married in 1922.
+With a growing family and demand for larger business premises, Martin purchased a double block of land further north in 1920.
 The new garage was purpose built at 520-522 Rathdowne Street in 1921 and had the advantage of rear access via a laneway off Richardson Street.
 The Shelley family remained living at 430 Rathdowne Street until 1936, when Ivy bought a house at 823 Rathdowne Street, directly across the road from Martin's garage.
 This substantial six roomed house was to be the final home of Martin and Ivy Shelley.
 By the 1940s, Martin was ready for retirement.
 The garage building at 520-522 Rathdowne Street was converted for use as a drycleaner, with the addition of a shopfront, in 1940/41 and sold to Pullars Dry Cleaners Pty Ltd in 1951.
 Council correspondence indicates that there were issues with the change of business and location of above-ground tanks for storing volatile liquids (ie: white spirit) in a residential area.
 8,9

 Ivy Rose Shelley died on 9 September 1963, aged 68 years, and her husband Martin John Shelley died nine months later on 17 June 1964, just short of his 81st birthday.
 Their ashes are buried side by side in a rose garden at Fawkner Memorial Park.
 Rose's dedication reads "The rose still grows beyond the wall".
 Martin's son by his first marriage, Martin John Shelley Jnr, died on 19 October 1971, aged 66 years.
 His half-sister Dorothy Ivy Moss (neé Shelley) lived to the ripe old age of 95 years and died on 12 May 2012.
 Both siblings are buried at Fawkner Memorial Park.
-Three of the five buildings in North Carlton occupied by Martin Shelley still exist - 485 Nicholson Street (now a financial planning business), 420 Rathdowne Street (now the architectural business Wowowa) and 430 Rathdowne Street (now the Feathered Arbour).
-The house at 823 Rathdowne Street was converted to flats in the 1960s, then demolished and replaced by a new block of flats in 1971.
+Three of the five buildings in North Carlton occupied by Martin Shelley still exist – 485 Nicholson Street, 420 Rathdowne Street and 430 Rathdowne Street (now Caffe Assist).
+The house at 823 Rathdowne Street was demolished in 1972 and replaced by a new block of flats in 1973.
 Martin Shelley's former garage continued as a drycleaning business, initially as Pullars and later as Mode Drycleaners, until 2011.
 The building was demolished in late 2013 and redeveloped as residential apartments.
-10
+10,11

 The Barbers of Rathdowne Street